coffeedoc/codo/README.md

 Issues hosted at [GitHub Issues](https://github.com/netzpirat/codo/issues).

 The Codo specs are template based, so make sure you provide a code snippet that can be added as failing spec to the project when reporting an issue with parsing your CoffeeScript code.

-_You can check if some parsing errors have occurred by running Codo in verbose mode._
+The other thing that might be useful is the actual exception happening (run with `-d`).

 ## Development